Rumpunzel/rpg-thingy/character.md

 Though it is implied that a Lie is always successfully challenged in the course of your character's story, so they may change for the better, it is totally legitimate to go on a lengthy journey only for your character to double down on his delusions, to refuse to face the Lie.
 Naturally, there will be no true happy end for such a character but that does not mean that the end to their story can not be fascinating and satisfying in its own way.

-## Favor
+# Favor

 **Favor** is a meta-currency you can spend to influence your dice rolls, tilt luck in your favor, or sometimes even fuel powerful magic.
 It is also part of the character progression.

-Whenever the Truth or Lie really come out through how you roleplay your character or through the drama that results from your choices, you earn Favor for your character.
-The amount of Favor you earn is decided by the group and lies anywhere between **1** and **3,** where **1** is a great character moment and **3** is the performance of your lifetime.
+Whenever the Truth or Lie really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Favor for your character.

 There are other ways to earn Favor, for example by forgoing XP from a failed test, but playing out Truth and Lie will be your main revenues of Favor.